- QI CPD

 - Sign up for the Canine Cruciate Registry, a registry for the surgical management of Cranial Cruciate Ligament Rupture in UK canines.
 The registry provides feedback to clinicians in order to evaluate which surgical techniques and implants lead to improved patient outcomes and minimised complications.

-- Apply to become a Knowledge Award Champion for Quality Improvement in Practice.
-Champions are chosen based on their commitment and dedication to embedding continuous quality improvement in practice.
+- Apply to become a Knowledge Award Champion for Quality Improvement.
+Champions are chosen based on their commitment and dedication to embedding continuous quality improvement.

 - If you have a case example of how your team have implemented a quality improvement initiative, then download this form, and send us a quality improvement case example.